tytydraco/yessleep/out/This_is_why_you_dont_get_brain_chips_The_NuMInd_Investigation__Part_2.md

 INTERVIEW 2

-Subject is a junior engineer and NuMind, designated 'Adam' for this interview.
-Interview takes place in a fast food restaurant a short distance from NuMind headquarters.
+_Subject is a junior engineer and NuMind, designated 'Adam' for this interview.
+Interview takes place in a fast food restaurant a short distance from NuMind headquaters some months ago when the company was still active and performing closed beta testing with subjects like Beth._

 Adam: 'Fully anonymous yeah?
 And I want to be paid first.'